Digital Accessibility Standards

 Australian Standard

-The standard in Australia is AS EN 301 549:2020.
-It is based in the Web Content Accessibility Guidelines Level 2.0 Level A.
+The standard in Australia is AS EN 301 549:2024.
+It is based on the Web Content Accessibility Guidelines Level 2.2 Level AA.

 The Australian Flag in the shape of Australia including Tasmania